schriste6/Final_Project_Team4_Red_vs_White/README.md

 ![redvswhite]( https://github.com/schriste6/Final_Project_Team4_Red_vs_White/blob/main/Images/shutterstock_249172333.jpg)
 # Wine Quality and Machine Learning
 ## Project Title: Red vs White Wine

+## Project Overview:
+Our project focuses on wine quality and how the 11 attributes contribute to final quality score (1-10) and quality grade (Low, Medium, High).
+Using Machine Learning wine quality will be predicated based on the physicochemical values of the 11 attributes.

 ## Project Team Members and their role responsibilities
 - <b>Square:</b> Sue Christensen - Responsible for Github repository and branches
 - <b>Triangle:</b> Dhileepan Raju - Responsible for mockup/machine learning model